-Figure 3 shows a breakdown of stakeholders' involvement in programs and/or child projects:
+Figure 3.3 shows a breakdown of stakeholders' involvement in programs and/or child projects:

-- The majority of individuals in these roles are from government or GEF Agency. - NGOs or other stakeholders are involved as beneficiaries or consultants. - Fifty-nine percent of program management units and 34 percent of child project management units are composed of government or GEF Agency representatives. - Forty-seven percent of program steering committee are composed of government or GEF Agency representatives.
+- The majority of individuals in these roles are from government or GEF Agency. - NGOs or other stakeholders are involved as beneficiaries or consultants. - Fifty-nine percent of program management units and 34 percent of child-project management units are composed of government or GEF Agency representatives. - Forty-seven percent of program steering committees are composed of government or GEF Agency representatives.

-Main Incentives and Disincentives from being part of a program
+3.4 Main Incentives and Disincentives to Be Part of a Program

-Stakeholders identified the main perceived incentives and disincentives for joining a GEF program by selecting from a multiple choice list of responses.
-The main incentives in being part of a program resulted to be "improved knowledge sharing" (52%) and "increased synergies with other GEF projects" (49%).
-Forty-five percent of stakeholders agree that one of the main incentives to be part of a program is the "potential for leveraging donor funding".
-The main disincentives are a "More cumbersome management arrangement" (62%) and "More cumbersome access to GEF funding from GEF set-asides" (54%) and "More cumbersome access to GEF funding from country STAR allocations" (48%).
+Stakeholders identified the main perceived incentives and disincentives to join a GEF program by selecting from a multiple-choice list of responses.
+The main incentives to be part of a program were "improved knowledge sharing" (52%) and "increased synergies with other GEF projects" (49%).
+Forty-five percent of stakeholders agree that one of the main incentives to be part of a program is the "potential for leveraging donor funding."
+The main disincentives are a "more cumbersome management arrangement" (62%), a "more cumbersome access to GEF funding from GEF set-asides" (54%,) and "more cumbersome access to GEF funding from country STAR allocations" (48%).

-A detailed look at incentives for joining a GEF program shows that all stakeholders see "Improved knowledge sharing" as one of the three main incentives.
-Government stakeholders indicated that "increased synergies with other GEF projects" and "easier access from country STAR allocations" are also important incentives for participation in a GEF program.
-While GEF Agency stakeholders indicate that "increased synergies with other GEF projects" is a strong incentive, they believe that "Longer Term perspective" is more of an incentive than "access to GEF funding".
+A detailed look at incentives to join a GEF program shows that all stakeholders see "improved knowledge sharing" as one of the three main incentives.
+Government stakeholders indicated that "increased synergies with other GEF projects" and "easier access from country STAR allocations" are also important incentives to participate in a GEF program.
+While GEF Agency stakeholders indicate that "increased synergies with other GEF projects" is a strong incentive, they believe that "longer-term perspective" is more of an incentive than "access to GEF funding."

-A detailed look at disincentives for joining a GEF program shows that all stakeholders see "More cumbersome management Arrangements" as one of the main disincentives.
-Government stakeholders indicated that "More cumbersome management Arrangements" and "More cumbersome access to GEF funding from GEF set-asides" are also among the most important disincentives for participation in a GEF program.
-Agency stakeholders indicate that "More cumbersome management Arrangements" and "More cumbersome access to GEF funding from GEF set-asides" are the most important disincentives for participation in a GEF program, followed by "Higher Transaction costs".
+A detailed look at disincentives to join a GEF program shows that all stakeholders see "more cumbersome management arrangements" as one of the main disincentives.
+Government stakeholders indicated that "more cumbersome management arrangements" and "more cumbersome access to GEF funding from GEF set-asides" are also among the most important disincentives to participate in a GEF program.
+Agency stakeholders indicate that "more cumbersome access to GEF funding from GEF set-asides to GEF funding from GEF set-asides to GEF funding from GEF set-asides" are the most important disincentives to participate in a GEF participate in a GEF funding from GEF set-asides to GEF funding from GEF set-asides."

-Further analysis on incentives and disincentives of GEF Agencies and Governments involved in GEF programs showed that 61 percent of agency stakeholders are dis-incentivized by higher transaction costs associated with programs and 75 percent are dis-incentivized by the more cumbersome management arrangements.
-To note, 61 percent of GEF Agencies are incentivized by the long term perspective of GEF programs.
+Further analysis on incentives and disincentives of GEF Agencies and governments involved in GEF programs showed that 61 percent of agency stakeholders are disincentivized by higher transaction costs associated with programs and 75 percent are disincentivized by the more cumbersome management arrangements.
+To note, 61 percent of GEF Agencies are incentivized by the long-term perspective of GEF programs.

-Program Design and Approval
+3.5 Program Design and Approval

-Most stakeholders agree that compared to stand-alone projects, programs have a more difficult and longer approval process, which requires more complex documentation.
+Most stakeholders agree that compared with stand-alone projects, programs have a more difficult and longer approval process, which requires more complex documentation.